Tree.ly logo

 Greenwashing Claims

 In the race to “Net Zero” it was more important to claim being Carbon Neutral – turning compensation costs into a PR win.
 Companies that already describe themselves or their products and services as climate-neutral are increasingly being accused of greenwashing.
 Greenwashing is the act of companies claiming positive environmental impact on products and/or services, but oftentimes these are empty claims without any credible proof of environmental responsibility.
 This tactic creates a false impression of sustainability without any substantial commitment to eco-friendly practices.
-Actions like this are misleading to the companies consumers and are turning back on companies and organizations as they face accusations of “greenwashing” causing customer distrust (eg. FIFA in 2022).
-The EU is in the process of setting laws to restrict companies from making green claims.
-The objective of this proposal is to protect customers from greenwashing, establish a level playing field relating to environmental performance of products, making green claims reliable, and enabling consumers to make informed purchasing decisions.
+Actions like this are misleading to the companies consumers and are turning back on companies and organisations as they face accusations of “greenwashing” causing customer distrust (eg. FIFA in 2022).
+The EU Green Claims Directive is outlawing generic climate-related claims based solely on Offset-Credits.
+Rigorous scientific evidence will now be required to make such claims.

 Viewing Carbon Credits as Commodities